jeesusonherraturku/cascading_dropdown_html_example/README.md

 # cascading_dropdown_html_example
-Cascading dropdown HTML example and reading .txt files from server with Javascript.
+Cascading dropdown menu HTML example and reading .txt files from server with Javascript.

 This should work out of the box and contains test files.